premchongbang/esg-mini-project/README.md

 We can further introduce multi-threading while persisting the data by using CompletableFuture class which provides asynchronous computations.
 This class implements future interface and allows using to chain the computation steps.
 We can also introduce Web-client which provides a non-blocking and reactive approach to making http requests if requirement specifies.

+To further enhance rest API security, we can make use of JWT tokens to stop sending credentials on every request.